dawillcox/pyBreezeChMS/DOCUMENTATION.md

 by the tag id, not tag name.
 To find profiles *with* given tags, use `tag_contains` and prefix each tag id with `y_`.
 To find profiles *without* given tags use `tag_does_not_contain` and prefix each tag id with `n_`.
-Separate multiple prefixed tag ids with `-`'.
 So for example you might have query items like like:

 ```
 tag_contains: y_1234567-y_2345678